Finding the right easy songs to begin your journey to bass mastery is absolutely crucial.

-Beginning your journey to bass mastery is an exciting time.
-There are so many things to learn, new songs, new techniques, and the wonderful world of music theory.
-But it can also be overwhelming, there are so many resources available these days.
-From YouTube tutorials to tablature websites with literal millions of songs to learn.
+When you’re starting out, the bass can be exciting.
+There are so many things to learn.
+New songs, new techniques, and the wonderful world of music theory.
+But it can also be overwhelming, as there are so many resources available these days, from YouTube tutorials to tablature websites with literally millions of songs to learn.
 Where does one begin?

 This is where we step in.
-As you progress through your bass guitar journey it’s important to both have fun and learn material that’s appropriate for your skill level.
+As you progress through your bass-guitar journey, it’s important both to have fun and to learn material that’s appropriate for your skill level.
 Otherwise, the learning process can become frustrating.

 - Come Together by The Beatles